IntersectMBO/cardano-node/doc/getting-started/understanding-config-files.md

 #### Basic Node Configuration.

 First section relates the basic node configuration parameters.
-Make sure you have to `TPraos`as the protocol, the correct path to the `mainnet-shelley-genesis.json` file, `RequiresMagic`for its use in a testnet.
+Make sure you have `TPraos` as the protocol, the correct path to the `mainnet-shelley-genesis.json` file, and `RequiresMagic`for its use in a testnet.
 Note that in this example we are using the SimpleView.
 This will send the output to `stdout`.
 Other option is `LiveView` which uses a terminal multiplexer to generate a fancy view.
 We will cover this topic later.

-	{
 	  "Protocol": "TPraos",
 	  "GenesisFile": "mainnet-shelley-genesis.json",
 	  "RequiresNetworkMagic": "RequiresMagic",

-#### Update parameteres
+#### Update parameters

-This protocol version number gets used by block producing nodes as part of the system for agreeing on and synchronising protocol updates.You just need to be aware of the latest version supported by the network.
+This protocol version number gets used by block producing nodes as part of the system for agreeing on and synchronising protocol updates.
+You just need to be aware of the latest version supported by the network.
 You dont need to change anything here.

 	  "ApplicationName": "cardano-sl",
 	  "ApplicationVersion": 0,
 	  "LastKnownBlockVersion-Alt": 0,
-	  "LastKnownBlockVersion-Major": 0,
+	  "LastKnownBlockVersion-Major": 2,
 	  "LastKnownBlockVersion-Minor": 0,